pkdone/mongo-agg-graph-descend/README.md

 ]}
 ```

-To test this function, use the [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/) to connect to an existing MongoDB database (with full read/write priviledges) and run the following...
+To test this function, use the [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/) to connect to an existing MongoDB database (with full read/write privileges) and run the following...

 ## Sample Data Population